Meet the Housing Staff

 Beth joined the UAFS family in Fall 2009 and is currently the director of Housing and Residential Life.
 Beth’s role is to manage all on campus housing options by focusing on facility and student needs.
 Her mission is for students to have a successful time living on campus by being engaged in their surroundings.
 Beth’s housing experience includes her undergraduate degree from the University of Minnesota and her MBA from Northwest Missouri State University.
 Beth and the rest of her staff are just a short email or phone call away.
 Go Lions!

 Lion's Den Resident Director

-Jewels became a part of the UAFS team in June 2015 as the Sebastian Commons resident director.
-As such she is responsible for overseeing the SC resident assistants and supporting them in building a positive, welcoming, and educational living community.
-Jewels's Housing and Residential Life experience began during her time as an undergraduate at Texas Christian University.
-After graduating she became a hall director for a co-educational and an all-male building at McMurry University in Abilene, Texas.
-She has found joy in life with helping students grow through their collegiate experience!
+Jewels became a part of the UAFS team in June 2015 as the Sebastian Commons Resident Director.
+As such she is responsible for overseeing the SebCo Resident Assistants and supporting them in building a positive, welcoming, and educational living community.
+Jewels's Housing and Residential Life experience includes her time as an undergraduate at Texas Christian University and earning her master's degree in Higher Education with an emphasis in Student Affairs from the University of Arkansas.
+She has found joy in life with helping students learn and grow through their collegiate experience!